Detroit, USA: Material, Site, Narrative

 and work by these SAIC students works developed during recent study trips to Detroit: Kendall Martin Babl, Lise Ross Baggesen, Anna Rose Castellanos, Inah Choe, Jacob Dimuzio, Eunsil Drew, Jason Matthew Friedes, Tucker Brooks Hugge, Brittany Hayward, Kennedy Howard Jones, Tara Lynn Morton, and Erin T Toale

-Curators: Kevin Kaempf, Kirsten Leenaars and Kerstin Niemann
+The show is curated by Kevin Kaempf, Kirsten Leenaars and Kerstin Niemann